 Theatre Opportunities in Eugene

-Oregon Shakespeare Festival Spring Break
+Oregon Shakespeare Festival Intensive

-Kennedy Center American College Theatre Festival
+Kennedy Center American College Theater Festival

 Get Help Finding Internships

 The University of Oregon Career Center provides career and job search assistance, offers strategies for choosing a career, and helps connect students with local and global internship opportunities.
 Students participating in internships can earn up to 12 upper-division credits in a 10-week term.
+Theatre Arts faculty mentors can also help select a program and prepare an internship proposal.

 Attend a Career Fair